 Fred Gehrig, remembered as a hard-working, honest man, was born in Switzerland.
-He spoke both English and Pennsylvania Dutch with a Swiss accent, thus he was able to communicate well with the Amish of this area.
+He spoke both English and Pennsylvania Dutch with a Swiss accent, thus he was able to communicate well with the Amish of the area.
 Due to Fred's interest in photography, we have a photo record of the farm.
 His wife, Mary, was a hard-working lady who milked cows and husked corn.
 Her niece said, "She did everything a man did."

 Over time, many different families made this farm their home.
 One outstanding Amish family who lived here was the David Stutzman family.
-It was David Stutzman's brother, Eli, who was a neighbor who was referred to above.
+It was David Stutzman's brother, Eli, who was the neighbor referred to above.

-From 1992 to 1996 the barn was part of a plant nursery.
-In 1996 we purchased the property and began on an eight-month renovation to transform it into the magnificent inn it is today.
+From 1992 to 1996, the barn was part of a plant nursery.
+In 1996, we purchased the property, and began an eight-month renovation to transform it into the magnificent inn it is today.
 The renovation began with the services of an architect and engineer, and the hiring of a local Amish contractor.
-When we cleaned the beams we used oil soap, paring knives for scraping spots, razor blades for cutting away masking tape that was adhered to or plastered between the drywall and the beams, and toothbrushes for cleaning the edges.
+When we cleaned the beams, we used oil soap, paring knives for scraping spots, razor blades for cutting away masking tape that was adhered to or plastered between the drywall and the beams, and toothbrushes for cleaning the edges.
 We utilized lifts, ladders, and scaffolds to reach the beams that soar to 34 feet.

 In 2003, we added four grand, upscale West-Wing suites.
 In 2010, we embarked on another project and lovingly renovated the farmhouse for additional guest accommodations.
 We consider it a privilege to serve guests, whether local, or from around the world.

 The Barn Inn Bed and Breakfast provides comfortable lodging and Amish-style cuisine to guests seeking exceptional accommodations during their vacation or weekend getaway.
 Our accommodations are centrally located between Columbus and Cleveland, Ohio, making it a great location to explore unspoiled Amish Country near Berlin in Holmes County, Ohio.